antihax/goesi/esi/docs/CorporationApi.md

 > int32 GetCorporationsCorporationIdMembersLimit(ctx, corporationId, optional)
 Get corporation member limit

-Return a corporation's member limit, not including CEO himself  ---  This route is cached for up to 3600 seconds
+Return a corporation's member limit, not including CEO himself  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters